tsoliangwu0130/pokemon-tool/README.md

 #### crawlers

+Run the following command to retrieve Pokémons data and save to the database:

+	`scrapy crawl <crawlerName>`

-Run the following command to retrieve Pokémons data and restore as a json file:
+or run the following command to retrieve Pokémons data and restore as a json file:

 	`scrapy crawl <crawlerName> -o <outputName>.json -t json`